AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootManyToManySetAndOrderBy/README.md

 **Description:** In case of `@ManyToMany` association, we always should rely on `Set` (not on `List`) for mapping the child entities as a collection.
 Why?
 Well, please see [Prefer Set Instead of List in @ManyToMany Relationships](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootManyToManyBidirectionalListVsSet).
 But, is well-known that `HashSet` doesn't preserve the order of elements.
 This application relies on `@OrderBy` for sorting the result set in memory, after feching it from the database.

+This application uses two entities, `Author` and `Book`, involved in a lazy bidirectional many-to-many relationship.
+First, we fetch a `Book` by title.
+Further, we call `getAuthors()` to fetch the authors of this book.
+The fetched authors are mapped in a `HashSet` that is ordered descending by name via `@OrderBy("name DESC")`.

 **Key points:**\
      - sorting the result set in memory can be done via `@OrderBy`\
      - this works with `HashSet`, but doesn't provide consistency over all transition states (e.g., over transient state)\